-As students transition into our school, work to excel and make a difference, and connect with their peers and their communities, they’ll encounter student success advisers and mentors along their journey who will help light the path.
+As students transition into our school, work to excel and make a difference, and connect with their peers and their communities, they’ll encounter student success advisors, administrators and mentors along their journey who will help light the path.

 For prospective and newly admitted students

 Scheduling visits, navigating the admissions process, writing your professional statement of intent and finding an apartment can be hectic and trying.
 But through the Office of Student Success, you can square everything away with the help of a wide range of services that include:

 - Discovery Days and open houses that provide a firsthand experience of what our programs are all about

 - Student success staff who remain in your corner from the moment you express interest in one of our programs throughout your academic journey

 - Peer mentors who can provide guidance and answer questions as only a current student can

 - Assistance to incoming students to aid with a successful transition to the social work program and the community